websemantics/hyperapp-lifecycle/README.md

 })
  ```

+Notice that, the custom event `target` is the DOM node that defined the event handler.

 ## Lite mode

 Lite mode features a supplementary function `l` that can be used as needed and where `h` remains unchanged.
 This gives more control on which nodes are allowed to fire lifecycle events for their children.
 The root node lifecycle events will be triggered as in full coverage mode.